jsecurity101/Marvel-Lab/README.md

 1. Download the Marvel-Lab repository in the `C:\` directory.
 (If you downloaded the .zip of the repo, move the child folder to the C:\ directory and rename to `Marvel-Lab`).
 2. Go into `Marvel-Lab\Logging` and run `Logging.ps1`.

+**Note:** The Sysmon configuration is up to date with version - 11.0.
+FileDelete Events will only be logged within the \Downloads\ folder of each user.
+Deletions are saved within the C:\ArchivedFiles\ folder.

 ## Troubleshooting tips
 1. If the docker containers are not starting correctly after reboot, run `sudo docker ps` on the splunk box.
 Make sure the containers were started.